Oxyaine/RainWorldBestiary/README.md

 Entries don't care what sub directory they are in, as the entry loader looks for all files in the tab folder, including entries in sub-directories.

-Merging tabs add all entries to the existing tab, If your tab has a custom [title image](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-sprite) and the existing tab doesn't, your tabs title image will be used; Same logic applies to [tab_menu_process_id](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#tab_menu_process_id--string).
+Merging tabs add all entries to the existing tab, If your tab has a custom [title image](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-sprite) and the existing tab doesn't, your tabs title image will be used.

 ### Tabs JSON Components